 137 Pillars House a brief history

-“We have always been attracted to its culture and history but it had been such a long time since we had visited Chiang Mai,” noted a family member during a recent interview about the historic building’s elegant transformation.
+“We have always been attracted to its culture and history but it had been such a long time since we had visited Chiang Mai,” a family member revealed during an interview about the building’s elegant transformation.
 “So we decided to just pack a couple of bags and buy a plane ticket.
-First we thought we were going to escape from Bangkok for couple of days, but we stayed more than a week, visiting Buddhist temples and admiring Chiang Mai’s amazing buildings”.
+First we thought we were going to escape from Bangkok for a couple of days, but we stayed more than a week, visiting Buddhist temples and admiring Chiang Mai’s amazing buildings”.

 Eventually the family returned home but memories of their Chiang Mai expedition lingered, and in 2002 they began to hunt for a simple row house with the long-term intention to retire in Chiang Mai.

 “On the first day, we met a very unusual real estate broker.
 She drove us around the city, regaling us with spooky stories and ancient tales about Chiang Mai.
 Then all of a sudden, she stopped and pointed out a piece of land.
 My eyes focused on a black wooden house on stilts that stood among the big old trees.
 That house was the most outstanding house I had ever seen.
 I began to walk towards it but before I could step on the land, the broker said “No.” She would have to ask the owner first.
 For months after that we looked at a number of pieces of land and row houses but we did not find what we wanted.”